zulip/zulip/docs/dev-overview.md

 This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.
-Vagrant adds a bit of overhead to using the Zulip dev server, but provides an isolated environment that is easy to install, update, and uninstall.
+Vagrant adds a bit of overhead to using the Zulip development server, but provides an isolated environment that is easy to install, update, and uninstall.
 It has been well-tested and performs well.